DUI LAWYER BOISE, ID

-A driver can be charged with DUI under the Idaho criminal statute if he or she operates any vehicle on a highway, street, or any public vehicular area:
+A driver can be charged with drunk driving under the Idaho criminal statute if he or she operates any vehicle on a highway, street, or any public vehicular area:

-- While under the influence of an impairing substance; or
+While driving under the influence of an impairing substance

 With any amount of a Schedule I controlled substance or its metabolites in his or her blood or urine.